 - In Protozoans, the living substance is enclosed in a wall and there is hardly any organization like that of a cell.

 - Bacteria and Blue-Green Algae do not have an organized nucleus.
 Their genetic material is not enclosed by nuclear envelope and lies directly in the cytoplasm.

 - Rhizomes have hype composed of a multinucleate tissue.

 - Viruses are also cited as an exception to the cell theory as they do not easily fit into the definition of a cell.
-They completely lack internal organisation of which characteristic feature of a typical cell.
+They completely lack internal organization of which characteristic feature of a typical cell.

 In recent years, a large number of sub-cellular structures have been discovered and studied in detail.
-Consequently, it may appear cell is no longer basic unit of life because life may exist without cells also.
+Consequently, it may appear cell is no longer a basic unit of life because life may exist without cells also.
 Moreover, the details of the ultrastructure of the cell are now known, showing that it is a very complex structure, the cell theory still remains a very useful concept.